 It helps you increase concurrency because your database can go online quickly.

 Cursor operations suffer from speed and block problem.
 To avoid that try to run them against a temp table.

 This is because you will end up in a loop where you have views that call views that call views that call views.
 You will have more data retrieved than is needed.

-Whenever you put a scalar function in the SELECT list of the query, the function is called for each single row in the result set.
+Whenever you put a scalar function in the SELECT list of the query, the function is called for every single row in the result set.

 Stored procedures have quite a lot of benefits.
-The best ones are that you’re pushing much less data across the network; the procedure call is shorter etc.
+The best ones are that you’re pushing much fewer data across the network; the procedure call is shorter etc.

 Every time when you place an ‘OR’ in the join condition, the query will slow down by at least a factor of two.

 Functions or methods are utilized very frequently with their SQL queries.
 Rewriting the query by eliminating collective functions will escalate the performance extremely.

 Register for a Demo class and get to know how well our certified mentors are giving training and LIVE sessions to learners.

 There will be instances where you will be performing mathematical queries within an SQL statement.
 They can really drag on the performance if written wrongly.
 So removing any preventable math in the statement will make it perform more rapidly.